Lichen Sclerosus (cont.)

 Can people with lichen sclerosus have sex?

-Women with severe lichen sclerosus in the genitals may not be able to have sex.
+Women with severe lichen sclerosus in the genitals may not be able to have sex comfortably.
 The disease can cause scars that narrow the vagina.
-Also, sex can hurt and cause the patches to bleed.
+Also, sex can hurt and cause the patches to affected skin.
 However, treatment with creams or ointments can help.
 Women with severe scarring in the vagina may need surgery, but only after lichen sclerosus is controlled with medication.

 Is lichen sclerosus related to cancer?